Skeeboo/skeeboomusic.com/content/post/minor_mode.md

 1. Subscribing to my newsletter.
 By doing so, you will be informed of every new release, ang get a [free download of Sail Away, the second track of the project](https://mailchi.mp/f6a12b953721/sailaway)
 2. Download from Bandcamp [the tracks of the project](https://skeeboo.bandcamp.com/) directly supporting my music (Thank you!!)
-3. Streaming, saving and adding to your playlists these tracks on Spotify: [Simple Dreams](https://open.spotify.com/track/3FKzlj0Y6uKFbt44NUBD8f) ; [Serenidad](https://open.spotify.com/track/6EcWL2pVmEiGQGN0TjkyLh) and [Easy Goin'](https://open.spotify.com/track/05ZIttR5M08nqAvObFfHUw)
+3. Streaming, saving and adding to your playlists these tracks on Spotify: {{<spotify_follow>}}
 4. Sharing this post with everyone you think may like it :)

 Stay tuned for the next releases!
-Coming next: A minor!
+Coming next: Dorian Mode!